nicolerichter1989/analytics_portfolio/README.md

 The purpose of this repository is to share all main project I worked on or am still working on during my Data Analytics Studies.
 All work on this repository can be seen as work in progress and I am still adding and changing with new concepts covered in class.

+## Introduction Nicole

+Hi my name is Nicole, I am 32 years old.
+I am a Senior Financial Controller & Data Analyst with over 7 years’ experience in different controlling functions, industries, and countries.
+Analytical, naturally curious and questioning the status quo.
+Self-driven individual contributor but also a strong team player that always thinks about the bigger picture.
+Known for making Finance & Data understandable through clear stakeholder-oriented communication.
+Proven leadership and management skills.

 ## Projects Available

 ### Linear Regression Project - FIFA 2021 (Ironhack)